paritytech/jsonrpsee/README.md

 ## Users

-If your project uses `jsonrpsee` we like to know please open a pull request and add your project to the list below:
+If your project uses `jsonrpsee` we like to know.
+Please open a pull request and add your project to the list below:
 - [substrate-subxt](https://github.com/paritytech/substrate-subxt)